chriskonnertz/Jobs/README.md

 ### Framework support

-In Laravel 5.* there is a service provider.
+This library supports Laravel >=5.5 with a service provider.
 Add the service provider to the config file `config/app.php`:

 ```php
     'providers' => array(